fahimeh1368/C-programming/README.md

 get{return _dictionary[key]}</br>
 set{_dictionary[key] = value}</br>
 }</br>

+For code reuse we can use inheritance and composition</br>

 - Composition</br>
-For implementing composition we should use the class as a private field and initialize it in the constroctor.
+For implementing composition we should use the class as a private field and initialize it in the constroctor.(For example: Logger)</br>

+Problems of inheritance:</br>
+1- Easily abused by amateur designer
+2- Large hierarchies
+3- Fragility
+4-Tightly coupeling